-The District makes continuing efforts to assure that threats of violence are addressed, whenever possible, before any violence actually occurs in the school environment.
+The District makes continuing efforts to address threats of violence, whenever possible, before any violence actually occurs in the school environment.
 This protocol is intended to identify credible threats of violence, so that the District administration can address such situations before the threat is carried out.
 This protocol is applicable during any school-sponsored event or function, held on District property or elsewhere.